- Travel Information

 interCaribbean launches jet service

-Currently we operates 2 x ERJ145 50 passenger jets, eight 30 passenger Embraer 120 aircraft with equipped with lavatories, a galley and flight attendant service as well as a 9 passenger Britten Norman Islander.
-2 additional ERJ145 aircraft have been acquired and preparing for entry into service, alongside a new fleet type to be announced.
+Currently we operate 2 x ERJ145 50 passenger jets, ten x 30 seat Embraer 120 aircraft with equipped with lavatories, a galley and flight attendant service as well as a 9 seat Britten Norman Islander.
+2 additional ERJ145 aircraft have been acquired and preparing for entry into service, alongside a new fleet type of ATR aircraft to shortly enter service.
+ATwin Otter long a part of the company history will remain in service through the end of December 2021.

 He purchased his first plane in 1991 and started providing an informal but popular on-demand air taxi service that he called InterIsland Airways.
 In those early days of flying in the Turks and Caicos, he was often called out in the middle of the night to fly Medevac flights after having put in a full day.
 He felt a strong obligation to assist, as a Medevac flight flown by his long-time friend, the late Howard Hamilton, saved his own life after a devastating motorcycle accident on Grand Turk that broke his legs.